DataJunction/dj/docs/content/0.1.0/docs/dj-concepts/nodes.rst

 * All nodes have a name and a description
 * All nodes have a schema defined as named columns, each with a specific type
-* All nodes have a system defined state of either valid or invalid
+* All nodes have a system-defined state of either valid or invalid
 * All nodes have a user-defined mode of either draft or published
-* All nodes track the parent nodes they depend on and the children nodes that depend on them
+* All nodes track the parent nodes they depend on

 In addition to these universal statements about nodes, there are things that are common to a subset of node types.